-The 35-hour work week is a real turning point for HRIS and its evolution.
-It is becoming imperative to give employees control over shared data and it is becoming clear that it is not only HR managers who can use this type of information system.
-The notion of self-service is emphasised in this generation of systems.
+The 35-hour work week is a real turning point for HRIS and their evolution.
+It is becoming imperative to give the employees a hand in the shared data and we are beginning to think that it is not only human resources managers who can use this type of information system.
+The notion of self-service is emphasized in this generation of systems.

 Step 5: New distributors in the market

-Distributed architectures are gradually appearing, leading to innovations in HRIS.
-Thanks to these shared architectures, developers do not need to make customizations for each client.
+The arrival of new players in the HRIS market has significantly changed the supply and demand for human resources management.
+Companies now have access to a multitude of innovative and customized solutions that meet the specific needs of each organization.
+Distributed architectures are gradually emerging, leading to innovations in HRIS.
+With these shared architectures, developers do not need to do customizations for each client.
 They do it for all of their customers if the companies want to.
 That's why costs go down.

-The economic model of SaaS.
-This model proposes to rent solutions with a price per user and no longer a global envelope with different intermediaries publishers, software firms, integrators etc. ....
+The business model of SaaS is a turning point since it proposes to rent solutions with a price per user and no longer a global envelope with different intermediaries publishers, software firms, integrators etc. ....

 From then on, "best of breed" solutions can be born, i.e. specialized on a domain.
 They compete with ERPs that do a little bit of everything.
 Today, they are viewed positively by HR departments, for whom this was a major change in their habits.
 This also leads them to strengthen their collaboration with their IT departments to ensure that they have a coherent set of data that communicate with each other.

-Currently, large publishers are taking HR start-ups under their wings through accelerator programs.
-This allows them to bundle good ideas into a single solution.
-This way, they ensure that their software integrates with the next generation of solutions and then buy them out if they have good traction.
-According to Arago, the On-premise vs. SaaS split is 50/50 in terms of solutions implemented at the user's end.
+Currently, the big publishers are taking HR start-ups under their wings through accelerator programs such as SAP foundries.
+This allows them to bring together good ideas within a single solution.
+This way, they ensure that their software integrates with new generations of solutions and then buy them out if they have good traction.
+According to Arago, the On-premise vs. SaaS split is 50/50 in terms of solutions implemented at the users' end...